LimpidTech/vimpy/README.md

 Vimpy
 =====

+Simply put, Vimpy allows you to write Vim plugins without writing any Vimscript.
+This is done by abstracting Vim commands through a Pythoinc interface.

-How do I use this?
+How does it use this?
 ------------------

 Check out [the example plugin][ExamplePlugin] if